maizzle/maizzle.com/content/docs/transformers/prettify.md

 ---
 title: "Prettify Email Code"
-description: "Pretty print your HTML email template code before sending it to a colleague or a client."
+description: "Pretty-print your HTML email code before sending it to a human."
 ---

 # Prettify Code